LaserHydra/Backpacks/README.md

 ### Legacy permissions

-- `backpacks.use.1 - 8` -- These permissions will be generated when the `"Enable legacy backpacks.use.1-8 row permissions": true` config option is present, which will be automatically added to your config when upgrading from a previous version of the plugin, if you have the `"Backpack Size (1-8 Rows)"` config option present at that time.
+- `backpacks.use.1 - 8` -- These permissions will be generated when the `"Enable legacy backpacks.use.1-8 row permissions": true` config option is set, which will be automatically set when upgrading from a previous version of the plugin, if you have the `"Backpack Size (1-8 Rows)"` config option present at that time.
 These permissions function like `backpacks.size.*` but assign the specified number of rows rather than number of slots.
-- `backpacks.noblacklist` -- This permission is present when the `"Enable legacy noblacklist permission": true` config option is present, which will be automatically added to your config when upgrading from a previous version of the plugin, if you have the `"Use Whitelist (true/false)": true` or `"Use Blacklist (true/false)": true` config options present at that time.
+- `backpacks.noblacklist` -- This permission is present when the `"Enable legacy noblacklist permission": true` config option is set, which will be automatically set when upgrading from a previous version of the plugin, if you have the `"Use Whitelist (true/false)": true` or `"Use Blacklist (true/false)": true` config options present at that time.
 This permission exempts players from item restrictions, allowing any item to be placed in their backpack.

 ## Configuration